 Who was Pierre de Ronsard?
 He was a 16th-century poet born in 1524 to 1585 and known as The Prince of Poets, which adds a romantic sense to this magnificent popular rose.
 The World Federation of Rose Societies awarded this rose -World’s Most Popular Rose in 2006.

 Joseph’s Coat continues to dazzle with more blooms coming out each day.
-This rose likes extra nutrients and responds well to regular feeding that keep the blooms deep red orange colour.
+This rose likes extra nutrients and responds well to regular feeding that keeps the blooms deep red-orange colour.
 It is delightful.
 Yesterday, I added fresh potting mix to the three large pots these roses are growing in because when planted I was a bit short and topped up with the super mulch, whofulngdung then fed with sudden impact.
 I expect bright blooms for months to come in return.

 This one is spectacular called ‘Forget me Knot’.
 It was still growing in a pot, but it became so tall last year that I planted it into the garden from this season onwards.
 The first blooms are lovely, considering it has been transplanted but appears to be happy at the back of the garden bed, and it is already 150 cm tall.